 ‘Myself not Myself’

-The reader learns already in early May 1771 that Werther is not long destined for this world.
+The reader learns already in early May 1771 that Werther is not longer destined for this world.
 Sixteen months before his demise, in an allusion to John 11:4, he speaks of his ‘Krankheit zum Tode’ (Letter of 12 August 1771).
-This particular quasi-religious aspect of the narrative suggests an unexpected danger inherent in self- realization.
+This particular quasi-religious aspect of the narrative suggests an unexpected danger inherent in self-realization.
 While Werther is often considered a tragedy (Nicholas Boyle calls it a monodrama), I will argue that it is no more a tragedy than The Princess des Clèves is even if tragic motifs are invoked.
 Of course, I am not the first to be drawn to the pathology of the subject.
 I do seek, however, to shed new light on the motif in terms of self-realization.

 How applicable to the second half of the work, I ask, is the identification of pathology with the cycles of nature that Goethe cited?
 How can one reconcile Werther’s descent ever further into his inner Self and growing awareness of what appears to be a disjuncture between it and external reality?
 Are decline and death also a matter of nature’s manifestations at ‘regular intervals’?
 Is there, as Herbert Schöffler concluded long ago, one single driving force that structures the novel but appears in different forms?
 Is Werther’s individual instance of pathological decline symptomatic, in other words, of a universal principle that calibrates one’s inner Self to the changing seasons of nature?